The 10 Best Frozen Dog Treats

 The best thing about making your own frozen dog treats is that you can pre-portion them to be the right size for your specific dog.

-When I make treats for Luna and Morgan, I make some bigger for Luna, usually using the paw mold from this paw and bone silicone ice cube trays set.
+When I made treats for both Luna and Morgan, I made some bigger ones for Luna, usually using the paw mold from this paw and bone silicone ice cube trays set, and used the bone-shaped mold for Morgan.

 You can choose whatever size mold will work for your dog.